 When my sister and I were little, we loved playing with dolls.
 A big part of the game was dressing and undressing them and since at the time, ready made doll clothes cost a fortune, and were not on our budget, my mother taught me how to sew and I made clothes for the dolls.
 As my family and friends keep reminding me, I also used to spend hours drawing pictures of fancy clothes for the dolls.
 To be honest, the simple clothes I made were not as elaborate as the sketches, but we had vivid imaginations that helped turn them into fabulous ball gowns.

 We had an old armoire in our bedroom, and my creative mom took out its’ doors and tuned it into a dolls house.

-When my sister and I made furniture for the dolls from scraps and things I found.
-An old cigar box was decorated and turned into a bed, a shoe box became the wardrobe- with real doors that opened and closed.
+My sister and I made furniture for the dolls from scraps and found objects.
+An old cigar box was decorated and turned into a bed, a shoe box became the dolls’ wardrobe, with real doors that opened and closed.
 A candy tin was a perfect dining table.

 I spent the next couple of weeks glued to my computer, frantically trying to figure out how to make these dolls.
 I ordered every book I could find and bit my fingernails with anticipation.

 But by the time the books arrived, I was already making dolls.

 I love making dolls.
 It is a long process and my fingers constantly ache from the pulling and tugging and sewing, but I love to see how people react to my dolls.
 I am constantly thinking about new dolls, searching for better techniques, different material, but in the end, the beauty in making Waldorf dolls is the simplicity of it all.